strategicdata/pmhc-mds-spec/doc/reserved-tags.rst

 How to apply the tag in the PMHC MDS Data Entry interface
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The bushfire response tag is denoted ``!br20``.
+The bushfire response tag is available for use on an Episode record.

 There are two ways to apply the tag through the PMHC MDS data entry interface:

-  1. Manual data entry by typing the tag ``!br20`` to the tag field
-  2. Tick the box labelled ‘Australian Government Mental Health Response to Bushfire’.
+  1. Tick the box labelled ‘Australian Government Mental Health Response to Bushfire’.

+      * This tick box automatically adds/removes the tag when ticked/unticked.
 This functionality will be available by 24 January 2020.

-Please see ref:`HOW TO APPLY THE TAG IN THE PMHC MDS DATA ENTRY INTERFACE <>`__
+  2. Manual data entry by typing the tag ``!br20`` to the Episode tag field.

+      * When entering data directly, episodes will need to be tagged with the string ``!br20``.
+The data entry system already allows for the tagging of records and therefore it is possible to implement this immediately by communicating the instructions to users.
+      * Please note the free text nature of the tag system increases the opportunity for errors because it is easy to mistype a tag.
+This should be emphasised in communications with users.

 .. _br20-Upload: